tataratat/splinepy/docs/source/markdown/spline_intro.md

 Splines come in many colors and facets, but there are a few properties that the most common ones (Bézier splines, B-splines, and NURBS) share:

-\begin{enumerate}
-\item Splines are parametric geometry descriptions.
+1. Splines are parametric geometry descriptions.
 This means that each spline coordinate is expressed as a function of a local parameter.
 Assume that we are dealing with a spline curve, which is embedded in a two-dimensional space.
 Then the coordinates :math:`(x,y)` are computed as :math:`(x(\xi),y(\xi))`, where :math:`\xi` is the local parameter.
 An example could be :math:`x(\xi)=\cos(\xi),y(\xi)=\sin(\xi)`, which represents the unit circle.
 Usually, the local parameter is normalized, meaning that it takes on the value of :math:`0` at one end of the curve and the value of :math:`1` at the other end of the curve.
 Notice that parameterizations are not unique and one can represent the same geometry using different parameterizations.
-\item The dimension of the geometric entity (i.e., 1D for a curve, 2D for a surface, 3D for a volume, etc.) determines the dimension of the parameter space.
+2. The dimension of the geometric entity (i.e., 1D for a curve, 2D for a surface, 3D for a volume, etc.) determines the dimension of the parameter space.
 This means that a curve always has one local parameter, a curve two, etc.
-\item In many cases, one is faced with so-called immersions, i.e., a spline of lower dimension is embedded into a higher-dimensional space, such as a curve into a 2D space.
+3. In many cases, one is faced with so-called immersions, i.e., a spline of lower dimension is embedded into a higher-dimensional space, such as a curve into a 2D space.
 For this reason, the dimension of the parameter space (defined in :math:`\pmb{\xi}`-coordinates) does not necessarily match the dimension of embedding space, which we will call the global space (defined in :math:`\mathbf{x}`-coordinates).
-\item The general equation for a spline curve :math:`\mathbf{S}` is
+4. The general equation for a spline curve :math:`\mathbf{S}` is
 \begin{equation}
     \mathbf{S} = \sum_{i=1}^n N_i(\xi) \mathbf{P}
 \end{equation}
 Here, :math:`N` denotes the basis functions, :math:`\mathbf{P}` the coordinates of the control points, and :math:`n` the number of basis functions / control points.
 Geometrically, this means that one selects a certain number of points in the global space (i.e., the control points) and these points are ``connected'' using the basis functions.
 Notice that for splines, the basis functions can take on values within the interval :math:`[0,1]`.
 However, they will usually never reach the value of one.
 As a consequence, the control points are not interpolated (meaning that the spline does not go through them), but they only guide the spline.
-\item Higher-dimensional splines are derived from 1D-splines in a tensor-product fashion.
+5. Higher-dimensional splines are derived from 1D-splines in a tensor-product fashion.
 This means that the control points are then arranged in structured grids and the basis functions are computed as a product of the univariate basis functions :math:`N_i(\xi)` and :math:`M_j(\eta)`.
 Consider the example of a splines surface:

 \begin{equation}
     \mathbf{S}(\xi, \eta) = \sum_{i=1}^n \sum_{j=1}^m N_i(\xi) M_j(\eta) \mathbf{P}_{i,j}
 \end{equation}

 Notice that the structure of :math:`N_i` and :math:`M_j` is exactly the same.
 They are simply defined in different coordinate directions.
-\end{enumerate}

 # In which situations are splines helpful?